 - Where are they positioned – in high traffic areas like the lunch room or canteen?

 - Bring health care to the worksite.
 Offering staff opportunities to visit health professionals at times of the day that are convenient for them can be very beneficial.
-Men are less likely to independently seek out healthcare which means that convenient access to Dietitians and other health professionals may have a higher uptake.
+Men are less likely to independently seek out healthcare which means that convenient access to health professionals may have a higher uptake.